W01 Learning Activity: Testing and Evaluation

 Overview

 In this course, you are expected to continuously test your development work against established standards in the industry and specifically for this class in the areas of design, structure, usability, and accessibility.
-Even though a page may appear to be working on a particular browser and environment, it may not meet standards and therefore may have issues in other environmental scenarios.
-This module provides some tools that can be used to test your development work and these same tools and methods are often used in to assess your submitted work for the class.
+This module provides some tools that can be used to test your development work.

 Tools Used in this Course